Finisker/React-project_ToDo/README.md

 This project was created so I can learn basics of React.\
 In the project I used functional components, hooks, conditional rendering, props and callbacks.

+I decided to expand the project and use `json-server` to mockup database.\
+I did that to learn about REST API and `useEffect` hooks.

+`npm run json-server` is available to start a json server.\
+You can learn more about the script below.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).